Notifications from Other Local Authorities/Placing Providers

 - Information regarding any potential risks and hazards which are known;

-- The Business Improvement Team for Children's Services will confirm that the placing authority has accessed the Local Offer of support services available to children on the ADCS website;
+- The Quality Assurance & Review Team will confirm that the placing Authority has accessed the Local Offer of support services available to children on the ADCS website;

-- If the Virtual School, the Children Looked After Health Team, MASH police or SENAT receive notification that a looked after child has been placed in Swindon by another local authority then they will forward the notification on to SwindonPlacementNotifications@swindon.gov.uk to ensure that the child's details are recorded correctly on ICS;
+- If the Virtual School, the Children Looked After Health Team, MASH police or SEND receive notification that a looked after child has been placed in Swindon by another Local Authority then they will forward the notification on to SwindonPlacementNotifications@swindon.gov.uk to ensure that the child's details are recorded correctly on ICS;

-- If a Police notification form (PPD1) regarding a looked after child placed in Swindon is received within the Multi-agency Safeguarding Hub (MASH) then this should be notified to SwindonPlacementNotifications@swindon.gov.uk immediately so that the Business Improvement Team for Children's Services can cross reference the database to ensure notification had previously been received and logged;
+- If a Police notification form (PPD1) regarding a looked after child placed in Swindon is received within the Multi-agency Safeguarding Hub (MASH) then this should be notified to SwindonPlacementNotifications@swindon.gov.uk immediately so that the Quality Assurance & Review Team can cross reference the database to ensure notification had previously been received and logged;

-- If a notification has not been previously received, the Business Improvement Team for Children's Services will contact the placing provider to request completion of the form immediately;
+- If a notification has not been previously received, the Quality Assurance & Review Team will contact the placing provider to request completion of the form immediately;

-- The Business Improvement Team for Children's Services will report on all children placed within Swindon quarterly through the Performance and Quality Assurance Board;
+- The Quality Assurance & Review Team will report on all children placed within Swindon quarterly through the Performance and Quality Assurance Board;

 - An annual audit will be undertaken by contacting all LA's to ensure that the database is accurate.
-This will be undertaken within the Business Improvement Team for Children's Services and will be part of the Children Families and Community Health audit programme;
+This will be undertaken within the Quality Assurance & Review Team and will be part of the Children Families and Community Health audit programme;

 - Where arrangements have been made for Swindon Borough Council, Children, Families and Community Health to undertake the duties of placing / home Authority, what those arrangements are and the name of the person within the home and host Authority with whom they were agreed should be clearly recorded on the child's file.